BrenoTeixeira/insider_fidelity_program/README.md

 <img src='reports/figures/revenue.png'>

-**True:** The insider group is reponsible for 53.20% of the revenue.
+**True:** The insider group is responsible for 53.20% of the revenue.
 </br><br/>

 **Hypothesis 03:** The insider group of customers has a purchase cancellation rate that is 5% lower than the overall cancellation rate.